Gustavo-Kuze/CadeMeuMouse/README.md

 **CadeMeuMouse** is a Windows Forms Desktop utility, programmed in CSharp, designed to work like "El Captain" MAC OS's mouse locator, which zooms the mouse in when the user is shaking It.

 ## Warning
-This is an experimental project, for studying porpuses only.
+This is an experimental project, for studying purposes only.
 The software is being developed entirely by me, <a href="https://github.com/Gustavo-Kuze/">Gustavo Kuze</a>, to put my knowledge to the test.
 The program comes with no waranties of any kind.
 The code is **not** being distributed aiming for profits, but if You are planning to use any parts of It in a personal project, I would be honored to receive due credits from You.